Everything you always wanted to know about night vision including low-light imaging techniques, thermal imaging and near-infrared illumination.

 - The electrons leaving the photomultiplier hit a phosphor screen, like the screen in a good old TV.
 As the electrons hit the phosphor, they make modest flashes of light.

-- Since there are a higher number of photons present than initially entered the goggles, the screen makes a much clearer, more splendid form of the first scene.
+- Since there are a greater number of photons than initially entered the goggles, the screen makes a lot more splendid form of the first scene.

 Why does everything look green through night vision goggles?